-This is an excerpt from the 1st chapter of the new and soon-to-be-released book, 101 Ways to Increase your Golf Power called Golf Power Swing Keys.
+This is an excerpt from the 1st chapter of our best-selling book, 101 Ways to Increase your Golf Power called Golf Power Swing Keys.

 I wanted to write this book because I could not really find it anywhere.
 If you’re looking for more power, distance and lower scores this might be for you.